cea-hpc/clustershell/doc/sphinx/tools/clush.rst

 ^^^^^^^^^^^^^^^^^

-When *clush* is started with  the ``-c``  or  ``--copy``  option, it will attempt to copy specified file and/or directory to the provided target cluster nodes.
-If the ``--dest`` option is specified, it will put the copied files or directory there.
+When *clush* is started with  the ``-c``  or  ``--copy``  option, it will attempt to copy specified files and/or directories to the provided cluster nodes.
+The ``--dest`` option can be used to specify a single path where all the file(s) should be copied to on the target nodes.
+In the absence of ``--dest``, *clush* will attempt to copy each file or directory found in the command line to their same location on the target nodes.

 Here are some examples of file copying with *clush*::